-The next thing I did, was use the awesome software written by the guys at OpenEyes.
+I then used the awesome software written by the guys at OpenEyes.
 Now they had written the software to make it work for infrared cameras (which I didn’t have).
 I tweaked the software to add a pre-processing step that works with a natural light rather than infrared.
 Infrared makes life so much easier.

 Once we have the data, I looked at if there were some simple algorithms that could predict the gaze on the acquired data.
 I came up with 4 very simple algorithms that attempted to predict where the gaze would be at a particular point in the scene.
 Without going into details, they were:

 - Maintain – tries to maintain the trajectory of the movement of the gaze across the scene.